 - The name of the table, followed by a period.
 For example, EMPLOYEE.EMP_NO identifies a column named EMP_NO in the EMPLOYEE table. - A table correlation name (alias) followed by a period.
-For example, if the correlation name for the EMPLOYEE table is EMP, then EMPLOYEE table.
+For example, if the correlation name for the EMPLOYEE table is EMP, then EMP_NO identifies a column named EMP_NO in the EMPLOYEES table.